mweel1/usa_high_level/grants/personal-profile/government-os-services/fbi/index.md

 - Citizens will have an option with their personal profiles to report any unlawful or deceitful requests from 3rd parties, where the FBI can track, manage, warn, and file claims in domain court.

 - Courts can provide no entry zones for citzens.
 For example, a person with 5 DUIs could not enter a bar, or a child molester could not enter a school zone.

+- When sex offenders were registered to a location, using govt email all citizens would be notified based on their locations in the citizen data warehouse.

+- Local FBI would monitor all businesses that received business licenses to operate to ensure all licenses and regulations are followed.